 Student Exchange at RMIT University, Melbourne

-Undergraduate, postgraduate and vocational education training students
+Exchange is suitable for undergraduate, postgraduate and vocational education training students.

 - Completed at least one full year of studies at home institution